 Former Title: The International Journal of Aging and Society (2011–2017)

-ISSN: 2160-1909 (Print), 2160-1917 (Online)
+ISSN: 2160-1909 (Print) ISSN: 2160-1917 (Online)

-Publication Frequency: Quarterly (March, June, September, December)
+Publication Frequency: Quarterly

-We don’t put undue weight on institutional affiliation, stage in career, previous publishing experience, national origins, or disciplinary perspective.
-If the article is excellent, it will be considered for publication.
+A publishing process that is without prejudice to institutional affiliation, stage in career, national origins, or disciplinary perspectives.
+If the article is excellent, and has been systematically and independently assessed as such, it will be published.